jillesvangurp/es-kotlin-client/README.md

         )
       }
     }
+  }.hits
+  // hits is a Sequence<Pair<SearchHit,Thing?>> so we get both the hit and
+  // the deserialized value.
+Sequences are of course lazy and we fetch
+  // more results as you process them.
+  // Thing is nullable because Elasticsearch allows source to be
+  // disabled on indices.
-  }.hits.forEach { (esResult, deserialized) ->
+  sequence.forEach { (esResult, deserialized) ->
-    // we get a lazy sequence with deserialized Thing objects back
-    // because it's a scrolling search, we fetch pages with results
-    // as you consume the sequence.
     if (deserialized != null) {
-      // de-serialized may be null if we disable source on the mapping
-      // uses the BulkIndexingSession to add a transformed version
+      // Use the BulkIndexingSession to index a transformed version
       // of the original thing
       index(
         esResult.id, deserialized.copy(amount = deserialized.amount + 1),
-        // to allow updates of existing things create = false
+        // allow updates of existing things
+        create = false
       )
     }